jambolo/advent_of_code_2023/README.md

 ### Day 19

 It is disappointing that the dictionary type in Rust is called `HashMap`.
 It is almost always better to name something according to what it is or what it does than according to how it is implemented.

+### Day 20

+It seemed fairly straightforward, but Rust's strict mutability and reference lifetime rules made it difficult.
+I get that Rust forces you to consider potential aliasing and reference problems in order to allow the compiler to make ideal optimization decisions, but for something quick and dirty, I don't mind the compiler assuming worst case.